craftercms/docs/source/developers/content-modeling.rst

 |

-Let's look at the dependencies of our newly created article, where we expect the image under the ``static-assets/items/images/2021/01/26`` will be deleted when we delete the article since we have configured cascade on delete for content type **Page - Article** for items under the directory ``static-assets/item/images``:
+Let's look at the dependencies of our newly created article, where we expect the image under the ``static-assets/items/images/2021/01/26`` will be deleted when we delete the article since we have configured cascade on delete for content type **Article** for items under the directory ``static-assets/item/images``:

 .. figure:: /_static/images/content-model/new-article-dependencies.png
     :width: 80%